-Think of a new job with good rewards but working with your new colleagues turns out to be a nightmare.
-Or you have a great new apartment, antique, big, but you can´t sleep there because of street noise.
-Or you fall in love with someone, and while the relationship progresses your other half becomes abusive?
+Think of a new job with good rewards but working with your new colleagues turns out to be a nightmare; or you have a great new apartment, historic, big, but you can´t sleep there because of street noise; or you fall in love with someone, and while the relationship progresses your other half becomes abusive.

 Perspective and Our Belief System

 Things are not always what they seem.
 What looks great at first can turn sour, but, equally so, what has gone sour can look different again, even upbeat, given the right perspective.

 Perspective is vital to how we interpret reality, as well as to our healing processes.
 A change of perspective demands flexibility within our belief systems, and this can be challenging but rewarding in the long run.

 Everything Can Be Turned Into a Learning Process